Core Substrates

 MDF

-Builders and fabricators use MDF in many capacities, such as laminate countertops, furniture, shelving, laminate flooring, decorative molding, and doors.
-They value MDF for its insular qualities in sound and heat.
-Also, it can be nailed, glued, screwed, stapled, or attached with dowels, making it a truly versatile core material.
+Builders and fabricators appreciate MDF for its versatility in applications ranging from laminate countertops and furniture to shelving, laminate flooring, decorative molding, and doors.
+It is valued for its insulating properties in sound and heat and can be easily nailed, glued, screwed, stapled, or attached with dowels.

 Plywood

-Plywood is a wood product manufactured out of multiple sheets of veneer, or plies, pressed together and glued, with their grains going in opposite directions.
-Plywood tends to be extremely strong and is treated in many different ways depending upon its intended application.
-It can resist cracking, bending, warping, and shrinkage depending upon its thickness.
+Plywood is a robust wood product composed of multiple layers of veneer, or plies, bonded together with their grains oriented in alternating directions.
+This construction provides plywood with exceptional strength and adaptability, allowing it to be treated in various ways based on its intended use.
+It is capable of resisting cracking, bending, warping, and shrinkage, depending on its thickness.